 - Russell-Silver syndrome.
 Genetics Home Reference.
 2008; http://ghr.nlm.nih.gov/condition=russellsilversyndrome.

 - Genetics Home Reference (GHR) contains information on Russell-Silver syndrome.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

-- The MAGIC Foundation for Children's Growth has an information page on Russell-Silver syndrome.
-Click on MAGIC Foundation for Children's Growth to view the information page.
+- The MAGIC Foundation has an information page on Russell-Silver syndrome.
+Please click on the link to access this resource.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Russell-Silver syndrome.
 Click on the link to view a sample search on this topic.